-directly enable other activities to make a substantial contribution to an environmental objective
+directly enable other activities to make a substantial contribution to an environmental objective economic activities for which lowcarbon alternatives are not yet available and that have greenhouse gas emission levels corresponding to the best performance.

-Transitional activities are economic activities
+Transitional activities are

 To what extent were the sustainable investments with an environmental objective aligned with the EU Taxonomy?